The Need for Phishing “Golden Rules” Proves There’s no Cure for Humanity

-Why so dramatic?
-Because phishing, for a large part, is only successful amongst hackers who rely on the carelessness of people who’re:
+Phishing, for the large part, is successful with hackers who rely on the vulnerability of people who:

-• Reading a “too-good-to-be-true” email and entering their credit card numbers
+• Read a “too-good-to-be-true” email and enter their credit card numbers

-• Seeing a text, think, “That’s too good a deal!” and clicking anyway to give up a password
+• See a text, and think, “That’s too good a deal!” and click anyway to give up a password

-• Grandparents seeing an “Unknown” number on caller ID hoping it’s a grandkid calling to say “hi”—but instead Li’l Johnny needs a wire transfer to the Bahamas to get out a jam
+• See an “Unknown” number on caller ID and hope it’s their grandkid calling to say “hi”—but instead Li’l Johnny needs a wire transfer to the Bahamas to get out of a jam

-It's a trap!And as you well know, once a credit card number is given, a password is stolen, or a bank account is revealed—sensitive data of the utmost importance—the road to identity theft and financial loss is fast and furious.
+It’s pretty common that once a credit card number is given, a password is stolen, a bank account is revealed and sensitive data of the utmost importance is breached, the road to identity theft and financial loss is fast and furious.

 How to keep safe:

-If you see a number and the caller leaves a voicemail saying it’s Li’l Johnny, take the number down and call it up to see if that’s the case.
+If you see a number and the caller leaves a voicemail saying it’s Li’l Johnny, take down the number and verify if that’s the case.
 If you want to be extra careful, dial #67 to mask your own caller ID.

 2. Never click that link before hovering over it